WillowHayward/lifesuite/journal-cli/DESIGN.md

 Properties:
  - id - a uuid generated on creation
  - created - the timestamp of when this mod was created
- - target - the id of the target journal, log, tag, template, or event
+ - target - the id of the target journal, log, tag, template, or event // TODO: Other components now have a list of mods applied to them, and 1 mod can be applied to multiple components
  - changes - an array of changes in the form of objects with the following properties
     - target - the property this change is targeting (e.g. "entry" for a log, "name" for named components).
 For changes to subproperties, this will include a list of all ancestory property changes separated by `.` (e.g. `grandparent.parent.property`), and for changes to individual
     - type - What type of change this was (create, remove, or modify)